dkyy/obsidian-file-tree-preview/README.md

 ## Installation

-1. The plugin is already in your Obsidian plugins folder
-2. After building, restart Obsidian or reload the app
+### From Obsidian Community Plugins (Recommended)

+Once approved, you can install directly from Obsidian:
-3. Go to Settings → Community Plugins
+1. Open Settings → Community Plugins
+2. Click "Browse" and search for "File Tree Preview"
+3. Click "Install" and then "Enable"

+### Manual Installation

+1. Download the latest release from [GitHub Releases](https://github.com/dkyy/obsidian-file-tree-preview/releases)
+2. Extract the files to your vault's plugins folder: `<vault>/.obsidian/plugins/file-tree-preview/`
+3. Reload Obsidian
-4. Enable "File Tree Preview"
+4. Go to Settings → Community Plugins and enable "File Tree Preview"

 ## Usage